sanket8991/projects/README.md

 # projects

-Some basic projects that i made using python.
+Some basic projects that I made.